-Could shorter work weeks spur domestic tourism?
+Can shorter work weeks encourage domestic tourism?

-When international travel started to close down last year, due to Covid-19, it was pretty clear that tourism would be one of the biggest losers of the pandemic.
+When international travel started to close down last year, due to COVID-19, it was pretty clear that tourism would be one of the biggest losers of the pandemic.
 Many months later, new mutations and slow uptake of vaccines in Malawi continue to haunt the industry.
 Lodges, car hire firms and conference facilities are struggling in the absence of foreign visitors and poor domestic tourism.

 What local interventions can we take to reverse the tide?

 Last year when global COVID-19 infections somewhat eased, some countries with proven domestic tourism plans put their marketing efforts into top gear in a bid to help struggling tourism establishments.
 New Zealand Prime Minister Jacinda Arden went further and floated the idea of introducing 4-day working weeks to promote local travel believing it would help revive the economy.

 Tie holidays to corporate social responsibility

 Shorter working weeks in Malawi could be one way of encouraging more local travel and visits to farther destinations.
 Let me give an example.
 Companies could, as part of their corporate social responsibility efforts, allow employees to take a maximum number of short working weeks in a year in return for carrying out one day of philanthropic or conservation work.
 The employee would use a Friday morning to mentor local handicraft makers in Mulanje, Mangochi, Salima and other tourist locations in simple digital and marketing skills to help them in their social media promotion efforts.
 Another activity could be an employee participating in a cleanup exercise or giving a community talk on how nature and wildlife conservation has a direct benefit to that community and the country as a whole.